 Bernie’s Book Bank sources and distributes quality children’s books to at-risk Chicagoland children, providing each child with 12 books a year from birth to sixth grade.
 They take fiction, non-fiction, chapter books and picture books.
-You can donate gently used books at one of 150 book drop locations.
+You can donate gently used books at one of their book drop locations.

 Cradles to Crayons provides children from birth to age 12 who live in homeless or low-income situations with the essential items they need to thrive at home, at school and at play through “KidPacks” that are hand selected to meet a local child’s needs and wants.
 Kids love to receive gently used books in their KidPacks!
 Donations can be delivered to a number of Community Drop-Off Sites.

 Little Free Library is a nonprofit organization that inspires a love of reading by fostering neighborhood book exchanges around the world.
 These book exchanges increase access to books for readers of all ages and backgrounds.
 Little Free Library sites are popping up everywhere and you’ve probably seen these in your own neighborhood!
 If you are looking to donate books, search for the location nearest you and drop off your book.
 But don’t forget to take one, too – you may find a new favorite for yourself or your child.

 Open Books is a nonprofit that provides literacy programs for thousands of readers through inspiring programs.
 If your book is in good condition, Open Books puts it to good use by re-selling them in stores and online to help fund these world-class literacy programs and book grants for local schools.
 Open Books makes it very easy to donate books!
 Simply place them into drop bins around the city, at any Open Books store location or schedule a free pick up via the Booksmobile.